rodrigoprimo/social-connect/readme.txt

 == Upgrade Notice ==

+= 0.6 =
+* Important Upgrade: If you are running WordPress 3.0, you must upgrade.
+For versions 3.1 and above, this is an optional upgrade.

 = 0.5 =
-Important upgrade to fix a bug in version of Internet Explorer prior to version 8.
+Important upgrade to fix a bug in versions of Internet Explorer prior to version 8.